EDJNet/tidywikidatar/README.md

 described by properties (they always start with a P something like `P1234`).

-So for example, if I am interested in the anthropologist Margert Mead, I will search her name on Wikidata and discover that she is [`Q180099`](https://www.wikidata.org/wiki/Q180099).
+So for example, if I am interested in the anthropologist Margaret Mead, I will search her name on Wikidata and discover that she is [`Q180099`](https://www.wikidata.org/wiki/Q180099).
 She is described by many properties.
 For example, she is “an instance of” ([P31](https://www.wikidata.org/wiki/Property:P31))